 The Harms of Water Fluoridation

-The disparity of claimed effectiveness versus demonstrated in the real world is not only reflected in local trends and politics here in the U.S. The Netherlands as a country banned fluoridation in the 1970s, after coming to the conclusion that the science did not demonstrate fluoridation was safe enough to support doing something so drastic to the public water supply, which is effectively forced medication, and other countries which do not fluoridate their water include Italy, France, Germany, Sweden, and Switzerland, all of which could be arguably described as more pro-science than the USA.
-While some American scientific institutions laud the supposed health benefits of fluoridation, the reason these other countries have not is because the science really just isn’t there, with many studies actually demonstrating severe potential toxicity of fluoride.
-That water fluoridation is so hyped in the United States seems without merit at best, and possibly egregiously fraud at worst, and populations which parrot support for fluoridation only do so because they’ve heard it’s useful and are nothing more than toady sycophants for authoritarianism and not because they’ve ever seen any actual science on the issue.
+But this disparity of claims versus reality is not only reflected in local trends and politics here in the U.S. The Netherlands as a country banned fluoridation in the 1970s, after coming to the conclusion that the science did not demonstrate fluoridation was safe enough to support doing something so drastic to the public water supply, which is effectively forced medication, and other countries which do not fluoridate their water include Italy, France, Germany, Sweden, and Switzerland, all of which can be arguably described as more pro-science than the USA.
+While some American scientific institutions laud the supposed health benefits of fluoridation the reason these other countries have not is because the science of fluoridation safety is just not convincing, with many studies actually demonstrating severe potential toxicity of fluoride.
+That water fluoridation is so hyped in the United States seems without merit at best, and possibly egregiously fraudulent at worst, and populations which parrot support for fluoridation only do so because they’ve heard it’s useful and are nothing more than toady sycophants for authoritarianism and not because they’ve ever seen any actual science on the issue.

 What is missing from the dialogue about fluoridation is the context around how fluoride actually functions (not what is glibly repeated by proponents of fluoridation).
-Fluoride is the reduced form of fluorine, the atomic element, and the form of fluoride added to public drinking water is typically sodium fluoride which is made by reacting acids to mined mineral forms of calcium fluoride in fluorspar rock.
-Both the reason fluoride is used in treating tooth decay and found naturally in calcium deposits is that fluorine reacts very strongly to calcium, so when it’s used in oral care products or drinking water it also becomes deposited in tooth and bone, which are sites of highest calcium deposition in the body and part of what make teeth and bones rigid.
-Our immune system also uses halides like fluoride in the immune reaction, where peroxidase enzymes oxidize halides like fluoride, chloride, iodide, bromide, and the pseudohalide cyanide in order to kill opportunistic pathogens, to resolve infections and disease when we become sick.
+Fluoride is the reduced form of fluorine, the element, and the form of fluoride added to public drinking water is typically sodium fluoride or silicon tetrafluoride.
+Both the reason fluoride is used in treating tooth decay and found naturally in calcium deposits is that fluorine reacts very strongly to calcium, so when it’s used in oral care products or drinking water it becomes deposited in tooth and bone, and can and does harden the enamel of teeth which makes it less vulnerable to acids.
+Our immune system uses halides like fluoride in the immune reaction, where peroxidase enzymes oxidize fluoride, chloride, iodide, bromide, and the pseudohalide cyanide to kill opportunistic pathogens, to resolve infections and disease when we become sick.
 This does include also oral disease and oral pathogens, including those which cause tooth decay.

-While fluoridation of water is heralded as a major scientific achievement, the problem with fluoride is that it is not the primary strategy our body uses to fight tooth decay.
+But while fluoridation of water is heralded as a major scientific achievement the problem with fluoride is that it is not the primary strategy our body uses to fight tooth decay.
 It’s not even second on the list, and because fluoride is also a substrate for the oxidative reaction of the immune system which eradicates microbes it can and does also alter populations of commensal microbes, which are themselves our primary defense against disease causing organisms.
-While many anti-science proponents like RFK Jr who was just appointed Secretary of Health and Human services deny obvious scientific evidence, people who claim to support science also do that too and, just like RFK, choose to deny science which obviously refutes their biases, such as that fluoridation of water is healthy, and while dentists can be knowledgable about oral health they are not at all scientists and very rarely have opinions or practices which are informed by actual scientific research and are instead based on traditional medical practice.
+While many anti-science proponents like RFK Jr who was just appointed Secretary of Health and Human services deny obvious scientific evidence, people who claim to support science also do that too and, just like RFK, choose to deny science which obviously refutes their positions and biases, such as that fluoride can contribute to neurological conditions, which it does because of its high reactivity to calcium, and while dentists can be knowledgable about oral health they do not do science and very rarely have opinions or practices which are informed by actual scientific research and are instead based on traditional medical practice.

 In reality, fluoride is the most reactive halide, and because of this its bonds are much stronger with other elements than the other halides like chloride, which our body appears to prefer since chloride is one of the most abundant elements which occurs in the human body and is the reason we respond so favorably to salt in food (which is usually sodium chloride).
 Fluorine compounds are shown to impair brain energy production and secretion of melatonin.
 It also impairs microbial tryptophan synthesis (microbes produce necessary amino acids in the gut during digestion) and is shown to impair cognitive development during prenatal exposure.
 This study suspects that fluoridation might also be behind the rise in pediatric brain tumors which has been occurring since the 1980s.
 The halides are all highly reactive, and because of this the body has very tightly controlled systems for regulating their function but also which make them exploitable by opportunistic pathogens.
 For instance, microbial ammonia in the gut produced from parasites or H. pylori alkalizes chloride in opposition of the function of stomach acid (which is hypochlorous acid) to not only inhibit digestion but also to impair the absorption and uptake not only of chloride but also sodium and any other elements which react to chloride or dependent on sodium for transport.